jasper9/JumpCloud_Examples/README.md

 JumpCloud_Examples
 ==================

-Some example scripts for JumpCloud
+This is some example scripts I borrowed and slightly modifed from JumpCloud to use in VMware+JumpCloud integrations.